psychopy/workshops/3days/source/buildingBetter.rst

 The main file output is the trial-by-trial csv file (which opens in Excel).

-**Don't** bother about `summarised` formats and Excel (native) files.
-They don't add information and can slow things down.

 **Do** keep the `log` file and the `psydat` file.
 You might not need those but they're a safety net in case things go wrong.

-The format of the filename can be changed but that's a little easy to break if you don't know what you're doing.
+The format of the filename can be changed but might be easier with some knowledge of python (so leave as default if unsure!).

 Analyse your data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~